neoforged/.github/primers/1.21.4/index.md

     - `Mob#getPreferredWeaponType` - Gets the tag that represents the weapons the entity wants to pick up.
 - `net.minecraft.world.entity.ai.attributes.AttributeMap#resetBaseValue` - Resets the attribute instance to its default value.
 - `net.minecraft.world.entity.monster.creaking`
+    - `Creaking`
-    - `Creaking#activate`, `deactivate` - Handles the activateion of the brain logic for the creaking.
+        - `activate`, `deactivate` - Handles the activateion of the brain logic for the creaking.
-    - `CreakingTransient`
+        - `setTransient`, `isTransient` - Handles the home position.
+        - `blameSourceForDamage` - Finds the player responsible for the damage.
+        - `tearDown` - Handles when the creaking is destroyed.
         - `creakingDeathEffects` - Handles the death of a creaking.
         - `playerIsStuckInYou` - Checks whether there are at least four players stuck in a creaking.
         - `setTearingDown`, `isTearingDown` - Handles the tearing down state.